UniversalDependencies/docs/_zh-dep/discourse-sp.md

 ~~~

-To differentiate between 了-1 (aspect marker) and 了-2 (sentence-final particle), one should define as sentence-final a 了 which is placed at the end of a clause or a sentence (though it may be followed by additional sentence-final particles), unless a clear context makes it possible to determine that it is the aspect marker.
+To differentiate between 了-1 (perfective aspect marker) and 了-2 (sentence-final particle), one should define as sentence-final a 了 which is placed at the end of a clause or a sentence (though it may be followed by additional sentence-final particles), unless a clear context makes it possible to determine that it is the aspect marker.
 Before an object, adverbial of duration or frequency, and other non-clause/sentence-final elements, 了 will always be annotated as an aspect marker with `aux`.